mikhailshilkov/mikhailio-hugo/content/workshop/arm/9-functionapp/index.md

 Redeploy the template with all settings.

-## Good to go if...
+## Checkpoint

-Show the value of the output endpoint:
+Display the value of the output endpoint:

 ```
-$ az group deployment show --name WorkshopDeployment -g deleteme-workshop --query properties.outputs.en
+$ az group deployment show --name WorkshopDeployment
+    -g deleteme-workshop --query properties.outputs.endpoint

 "https://myuniquename.azurewebsites.net/api/hello"
 ```

-Query the endpoint either via the browser, or with a `curl` command:
+Send an HTTP request to the endpoint either via a browser, or with a `curl` command:

 ```
 $ curl https://myuniquename.azurewebsites.net/api/hello